indicatelovelace/typstTemplates/README.md

 # typstTemplates
-Awesome Typst Templates, mainly for Polylux (Presentation).
+Awesome Typst Templates.

+## DHBW
+Use at your own risk.
+This template is unoffical.
 For the DHBW Ravensburg Template, look in themes and copy the whole folder.
-**Work in Progress**
-Roadmap DHBW:
-- appendix (+references)
-- new title page
-- list of symbols (optional)

-**CARE**
-Multi-Author is supported.
-Delete the unecessary fields of the title page in your config, as they currently produce an empty line.
-Authors are sorted by Name, Matriculation numbers are in that order.
+Then follow the instructions listed [here][https://github.com/typst/packages/?tab=readme-ov-file#local-packages].